vedharaju/Hurricane/README.md

 Hurricane can be used to process data.
 In this example, we will show how a simple [wordcount program](src/demo/wordcount_go) can be written.
 Other examples such as grep exist.
 [This](src/demo/huge) is an example which keeps a running sum of errors found in a kafka log over the past 30 seconds.

 ### Define a workflow.
-Each job will be run on a different worker as workers become available.
+The heart of the system lies in the workflow.
+A workflow is a directed graph of jobs to be run over the data.
+Jobs can manipulate and change the data and pass them onto other jobs.
+Each job will be run on a different worker as workers become available to process more data.
+This is an example of a wordcount workflow.
 ```
 d=1000